osrf/gazebo_tutorials/set_velocity/tutorial_7.md

 * ODE only (default physics engine used by gazebo)
 * When using to set a link's velocity all other degrees of freedom are locked

-Joint velocity can be set by applying the exact required force to a joint.
+Joints motors can be used to reach a velocity by applying the exact required force to a joint.
 Gazebo only supports this method when using the ODE physics engine (the default engine).
 It relies on the [ODE Joint Motor feature](https://www.ode-wiki.org/wiki/index.php?title=Manual:_Joint_Types_and_Functions#Stops_and_motor_parameters).